abdulrahman86/ParserCombinator/README.md

 # Parser Combinator library using scala

-This project is library in parser combinator library in scala.
+This project is a parser combinator library in scala.

 ## Inspirations for this project are ##